lpsinger/ligo.skymap/docs/develop.rst

 -----------------------------

-Generally, the latest release of `ligo.skymap` supports the Python versions specified by :doc:`neps:nep-0029-deprecation_policy`.
+Generally, the latest release of `ligo.skymap` supports the Python versions specified by `SPEC 0 — Minimum Supported Dependencies`_.
 We follow the lead of the main Scientific Python packages that we depend upon (Numpy, Scipy, Astropy) to determine when to drop support for older versions of Python and take advantage of new Python language features.

 .. _`GSL`: https://www.gnu.org/software/gsl
 .. _`chealpix`: https://sourceforge.net/projects/healpix/files/Healpix_3.30/